 At the effective time of the Merger, we also entered into an agreement, or CVR Agreement, pursuant to which Aduro's common stockholders of record as of the close of business on October 2, 2020 received one contingent value right, or CVR, for each outstanding share of Aduro common stock held by such stockholder on such date.
-Each CVR represents the contractual right to receive payments from us upon the receipt of consideration resulting from milestones and royalties from certain pre-existing agreements and the disposition or licensing of any of Aduro's non-renal assets, net of deductions permitted under the CVR Agreement, including taxes and certain other expenses.
+Each CVR represents the contractual right to receive payments from us upon the receipt of consideration resulting from certain events described in the CVR Agreement, such as milestones and royalties from certain pre-existing agreements and the disposition or licensing of certain of Aduro's non-renal assets, net of deductions permitted under the CVR Agreement, including taxes and certain other expenses.
 Change in the fair value of the contingent consideration and CVR liabilities at each reporting period consists of the changes in the values of these contractual rights.